13 Sentinels: Aegis Rim: Sales and accolades

 In Japan, during its opening week, all retail versions of the game sold just over 34,200 units, debuting in fifth place in the charts.
 These low sales were blamed by Kamitani on the game's blend of genres, difficult production, and releasing alongside other popular titles.
 While initial sales were low, positive word of mouth from both players and other industry figures caused sales to increase, resulting in stock shortages.
-It remained in the top 30 best-selling titles into January, with total physical sales of nearly 59,500 units.
+It remained in the top 30 best-selling titles into January, with total physical sales of over 59,000 units on PS4.
 By this point, physical and digital sales had reached 100,000 units.
 In their fiscal report, Atlus said that 13 Sentinels: Aegis Rim exceeded their sales expectations.
 Following its worldwide release, the game had sold over 300,000 copies by January 2021.
-By November 2022, physical shipments and digital sales surpassed 800,000 copies.
+By August 2023, physical shipments and digital sales reached one million copies.

-The game won the awards for "Best Scenario" and "Best Adventure Game" at the Famitsu/Dengeki Game Awards 2019, whereas its other nominations were for "Game of the Year", "Best Graphics", and "Best Rookie Game".
+The game won the awards for "Best Scenario" and "Best Adventure Game" at the Famitsu/Dengeki Game Awards 2019, and it was nominated for "Game of the Year", "Best Graphics", and "Best Rookie Game".
 It received a nomination in the "Media" category for the 51st annual Seiun Awards in 2020, the only video game nominee that year.
 The game was also nominated for "Best Narrative" at The Game Awards 2020.
 In IGN's "Best of 2020", 13 Sentinels: Aegis Rim was one of the nominees in their "Best Adventure/Puzzle" and "Best Video Game Art Design" categories.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated 13 Sentinels: Aegis Rim for "Outstanding Achievement in Story".